ErinMorelli/em-downpour-downloader/README.md

 4. Open the `sample_config.yml` file with your favorite text editor and configure to suit your needs.

-5. Save the file as `config.yml` and move it to the `downpour-downloader` you created in step 2:
+5. Save the file as `config.yml` and move it to the `downpour-downloader` folder you created in step 2:

     ```
     mv config.yml ~/.config/downpour-downloader/config.yml